A blueprint for construction piping installation

 Avoid Pre-Delivery Debris

-Debris of any kind is something to pay attention to during the construction of a pipe system, because it may be particularly challenging to fix after it has been built.
+Debris of any kind is something to pay attention to during the construction of a pipe system, because fixing it after it has been built may be particularly challenging.
 Debris can come from a variety of sources: the manufacturers of the pipes, compounds that leak into a damaged pipe, and even the material of the pipe itself.
 It is always wise to consider potential debris and how they may affect a building.

 Extending the Life of Your Pipes